 Sometimes, Amazon may send you an (almost instant) email stating that they are "unable to grant your request at this time because we do not have enough information about your use case".
 This is a bug on Amazon's part.
 Just reply to the email with the same answer (above) that you submitted through the web form.

 Generally within a day or two, your production access will be granted, and you'll receive a quota of 50,000 messages per day, at a send rate of 14 messages per second (meaning that it will take 1 hour to send 50,000 emails).
-If you'd like to increase your daily quota and sending rate.
+If you'd like to increase your daily quota and sending rate, follow these instructions:

 Increasing your sending limits